 Postscript: In his recent book Doctrine and Teaching of the Orthodox Church, Met Hilarion appears to have moved toward a more traditional view of eternal damnation.
 He repeatedly appeals to the (alleged) dogmatic rejection of apokatastasis by the Fifth Ecumenical Council.
 This uncritical invocation of a questionable anathema severely undermines his presentation.
 Surely a theologian of Hilarion’s caliber is well aware of the historical debate regarding the attribution of the fifteen anathemas to II Constantinople, yet he makes no reference to this debate.
 Hilarion also assumes that the anathema against apokatastasis accurately speaks to the authentic views of Origen; nor does he convincingly explain why the Council Fathers, if they intended to anathematize all forms of apokatastasis, did not include St Gregory of Nyssa’s name among the condemned.
 I am at a loss to explain the Metropolitan’s poor scholarship at this point.

-(This article is an updated and revised version of an article published under similar title on 18 May 2015.
-It has been revised and updated several times)
+(This article is an updated and revised version of an article published under same title on 18 May 2015.
+Last revision: 6 February 2020.)